 Figure 8 – Example: Intersection of the TLS domain profile 1 and the TLS MG profile

-Normally, the result of intersection would be a TLS endpoint profile that exactly matches with the requested TLS domain profile(s).
+Normally, the result of intersection is a TLS endpoint profile that exactly matches with the requested TLS domain profile(s).
 However, there might be partial matches in principle as well, as depicted by the example in Figure 8.

 14.2 Illustration of TLS profile concept

 The indication and negotiation of media configurations across the H.248 interface is subject of [ITU-T H.248.80].
 A TLS configuration relates effectively to a subset of a media configuration (see clause 3.2.1.2/[ITU-T H.248.80]).
-Table 10 opposes correspondent terms and profile types:
+Table 10 describe analogous terms and profile types:

-Table 10 – Analogon between H.248.80 media configurations and TLS profile types
+Table 10 – Analogous terms between H.248.80 media configurations and TLS profile types